MicrosoftDocs/dynamics365smb-docs/business-central/purchases-powerbi-purchases-by-location.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Purchases by Location* report provides an overview of purchasing activities by location.
-This report allows you to analyze which item categories and items are most frequently purchased in each location, as well as how much money is being spent on these purchases.
+The **Purchases by Location** report provides an overview of purchasing activities for each warehouse location.
+It helps you find out which item categories and items are most frequently purchased in each location, and how much money you're spending on the purchases.

 :::image type="content" source="media/purchases/purchases-by-location.png" alt-text="Screenshot of the Purchases by Location Power BI report" lightbox="media/purchases/purchases-by-location.png":::

-## How to use the report
+## Use the report

-The *Purchases by Location* report is especially useful for purchasing managers and purchasers.
+The report is especially useful for purchasing managers and purchasers.

-As a purchasing manager, you can use the *Purchases by Location* report to analyze purchasing trends across different warehouse locations.
-For example, you can use the report to identify which item categories and items are most frequently purchased in each warehouse.
-This can help you and the warehousing team gain insights into warehouses with consistently high or low purchasing activities.
+Purchasing managers can use the report to analyze purchasing trends across different warehouse locations.
+For example, you can use the report to find the most frequently bought items and item categories in each warehouse.
+You and the warehousing team can gain insights into warehouses with consistently high or low purchasing activities.

-As a purchaser, you can use this report to monitor purchasing activities across different warehouse locations.
-For instance, you can identify which item categories and items have low purchase quantities that require attention to prevent stockouts or disruptions to production.
-With this information, you can plan ahead and work with your team to ensure that purchase demand is met across all locations.
+Purchasers can use this report to monitor purchasing activities across warehouse locations.
+For example, you can find item categories and items with low quantities that require attention to prevent stock-outs or disruptions in production.
+Use this information to plan ahead and work with your team to ensure that you meet purchase demand across locations.

-## Key Performance Indicators (KPIs)
+## Key performance indicators

-The *Purchases by Location* report includes the following KPIs:
+The report includes the following key performance indicators (KPIs):

 - **Purchase Amount**
 - **Purchase Quantity**
 - **% GT Purchase Amount**
 - **% GT Purchase Quantity**

-Below, you can learn more about what each KPI means, how it is calculated, and what data was used in the calculations.

 <!-- ## Key Performance Indicators (KPIs)